ansys/magnet-segmentation-toolkit/doc/source/Contributing.rst

 with this guide before attempting to contribute to PyAEDT or its toolkits.

-The following contribution information is specific to the Magnet Segmentation Toolkit.
+The following contribution information is specific to the Magnet Segmentation ToolkitBackend.

 Clone the repository
 --------------------
-To clone and install the latest version of the Magnet Segmentation Toolkit in development mode, run these commands:
+To clone and install the latest version of the Magnet Segmentation ToolkitBackend in development mode, run these commands:

 .. code::